jsun1590/portfolio-website-hugo/content/blog/ductf2025/sodium.md

 ### Bypassing the IP Check

-I found the `Pound` reverse proxy and the `h11` HTTP server used in this challenge to be quite unusal and subsequently I did some research into these software.
+I thought that the `Pound` reverse proxy and the `h11` HTTP server used in this challenge were quite unusal and subsequently I did some research into these software.
-Consequently, I found [this Github advisory](https://github.com/advisories/GHSA-vqfr-h8mv-ghfj) which detailed CVE-2025-43859, a request smuggling vulnerabilty which can be exploited if used in conjunction with a reverse proxy such as...
+Consequently, I found [this Github advisory](https://github.com/advisories/GHSA-vqfr-h8mv-ghfj) which detailed `CVE-2025-43859`, a request smuggling vulnerabilty which can be exploited if used in conjunction with a reverse proxy such as...
 Pound!
 Again, further details can be found in the advisory, but the PoC below allows us to smuggle an additional request that we have full control over past Pound to a `h11` server.

 ```
 GET /one HTTP/1.1